 Sunday is the Lord's Day and shall be regularly observed.
 It commemorates the resurrection of Christ from the dead and shall include exercises of worship and spiritual devotion, both public and private.
 Activities on the Lord's Day should be commensurate with the Christian's conscience under the Lordship of Jesus Christ (John 20:1-8).

-We believe that the God sets two ordinances for us to observe.
-The Lord's Supper or Communion is to celebrated regularly in remembrance Christ's sacrifice and our part in the continuation of His mission to bring others to reconciliation and salvation through Him.
+We believe that God sets two ordinances for us to observe.
+The Lord's Supper or Communion is to be celebrated regularly in remembrance of Christ's sacrifice and our part in the continuation of His mission to bring others to reconciliation and salvation through Him.
 Baptism is our outward expression of our inner change.
 Immersion under water is the means by which we are baptized according to scripture.

 God, in His own time and in His own way, will bring the world to its appropriate end.
 According to His promise, Jesus Christ will return personally and visibly in glory to the earth (Revelation 22:6-7).
 According to God's Word, Christ will judge all men (Revelation 20:11-15).
 Those who have not accepted salvation will be consigned to Hell, the place of everlasting punishment.
 Those who have accepted salvation will receive their reward and will dwell forever in Heaven with the Lord (2 Corinthians 5:10).

 What We Believe About Evangelism and Missions

 Jesus has commanded the preaching of the Gospel to all nations and it is the duty of all believers to spread the Gospel through their words and actions (Matthew 28:19-20).

 Christians have an obligation to serve God with their time, talents and material possessions (Colossians 3:17).

 What We Believe About Christians